studiopengpeng/ASCOMETAL/wp-content/plugins/drawit/readme.txt

 1. Selecting a diagam to edit from the WordPress text editor

 == Changelog ==

+= 1.1.3 =
+* Fix warning when editing existing image (only applicable for developers who have WP_DEBUG set to true).

+= 1.1.2 =
+* More notification about the security implications of enabling the new advanced SVG features.
+* If you use advanced SVG features, please provide feedback in support page about any requests, shortcomings or bugs.

+= 1.1.1 =
+* Added ability to insert raw SVG images, allowing links in images to work (but with security tradeoffs).
+* New options in the settings menu.

 = 1.1.0 =
 * Added option to enable DrawIt in frontend-based editors.